fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 As before, the server URL is wrapped using the [HttpLink](https://www.apollographql.com/docs/react/api/link/apollo-link-http) constructor to create a suitable _httpLink_ object.
 This time, however, it is modified using the [context](https://www.apollographql.com/docs/react/api/link/apollo-link-context/#overview) defined by the _authLink_ object so that, for each request, the <i>authorization</i> header is [set](https://www.apollographql.com/docs/react/networking/authentication/#header) to the token that may be stored in localStorage.

 Creating new persons and changing numbers works again.

+### Fixing validations

-There is however one remaining problem.
-If we try to add a person without a phone number, it is not possible.
+In the application, it should be possible to add a person without a phone number.
+However, if we now try to add a person without a phone number, it doesn’t work:

 ![browser showing person validation failed](../../images/8/25e.png)